 Most animals, including humans, marine mammals, and fishes, have varying sensitivity to sounds of different frequencies.
-Because animals do not hear equally well at all frequency, frequency weighting is a method to quantitatively account for these differing sensitivities, particularly when considering whether a sound might affect an animal’s hearing.
+Because animals do not hear equally well at all frequencies, frequency weighting is a method to quantitatively account for these differing sensitivities, particularly when considering whether a sound might affect an animal’s hearing.

 For humans, equal loudness curves are used to determine the perceived loudness for sounds at different frequencies.
 For example, the relative sound intensity has to be much greater for a low frequency sound (e.g., 100 Hz) to be perceived as loud as a sound at a frequency that humans hear well, such as 1,000 Hz.
 The phon is a unit of loudness; the number of phon of a sound of interest is the decibels of a 1 kHz sound that is perceived to be just as loud as the sound of interest.
 The 40-phon equal-loudness function, called A-weighting and the 100-phon function, called C-weighting, are used to filter environmental noise and optimize hearing aids, sound level meters, and other measurement devices for human hearing sensitivities.